Home Credit's Russian bank suspends IT systems after cyber attack

-* co and subsidiary guarantors enter purchase agreement with guotai junan international, ubs, haitong international and credit suisse

-MOSCOW, June 28 The Russian consumer lending arm of Czech group Home Credit said on Wednesday it had suspended all its IT systems after being hit by a cyber attack.
+MOSCOW, June 28 (Reuters) - The Russian consumer lending arm of Czech group Home Credit said on Wednesday it had suspended all its IT systems after being hit by a cyber attack.

 The bank was one of several victims caught up in a global cyber attack on Tuesday, which infected computers at Russia's biggest oil company, Ukrainian banks and multinational firms.